learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 and next we'll take a look at one of the most efficient ways: `fetch()`.

 The data that comes back from the server is not sent in HTML.
-While (once) sent back in XML, it's not most often sent back in a format known as JSON ("Jay-Sawn").
+While (once) sent back in XML, it's now most-often sent back in a format known as JSON ("Jay-Sawn").
 JavaScript Object Notation (JSON) is a `String` that JavaScript knows how to turn into an `Object`.
 So, in this module, we'll also need to talk about JavaScript `Object`s.